"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Ayrev Davis Harshbarger Fund

-This endowed fund was established in memory of Ayrev Davis Harshbarger '89 to provide tuition aid to a Friends student.
+This endowed fund was established in memory of Ayrev Davis Harshbarger '89 to provide tuition aid to a Friends student who excels in areas that mattered most to Ayrev including: painting, photography, filmmaking, playwriting, scriptwriting, poetry and architecture.

-Established in 2017, through the Benefit Auction to provide financial assistance to deserving Friends students.
+This fund was created during the Benefit Auction in 2019 to provide financial aid assistance to a Friends Seminary student.

 Bertram Gibson III '87 Scholarship Fund